ETFs vs. Mutual Funds: What makes them different

 Actively managed mutual funds can incur capital gains tax due to the way they are structured.
 The fund manager may buy or sell investments within the fund.
 When investments are sold for a gain, the capital gains tax will be passed on to everyone who owns shares of the fund, even if you never sold your shares.

-Entry Minimums
+Entry minimums

 Funds may require you to invest a certain amount of money to get started.
 Some mutual funds may have investment minimums that can range from hundreds of dollars for beginner funds, to tens of thousands of dollars for more advanced funds.
 There are some mutual funds that don’t require a minimum investment.
 However, they may have other requirements like holding the fund for a certain period of time.
 If you sell your shares before then you may be charged a fee.